-Anyway, while it may be a winter wonderland outside, I’m keeping things fresh and springy indoors with 5-Minute Salmon with Lemon-Artichoke Salsa.
-Nothing like a burst of lemon and fresh herbs to instantly transport you to a warmer place and time, which this light, fresh, low-carb dinner recipe definitely does.
+I’m keeping things fresh and springy today with 5-Minute Pan Seared Salmon with Lemon-Artichoke Salsa.
+There’s nothing like a burst of lemon and fresh herbs to instantly transport you to a warmer place and time, which this light, fresh, low-carb dinner recipe definitely does.

 If you’re a long time IGE reader, you may recognize the Lemon-Artichoke Salsa – I’ve shared it twice before because it really is that good.
 The recipe comes from a restaurant Ben and I used to visit weekly when we lived in Minneapolis after college.
 After deciding to move back to Iowa I begged them for the recipe and thankfully they delivered.
-I thought the salsa would be perfect to spoon on top of wild Alaskan sockeye salmon filets, which I received in my last Butcher Box shipment, and man oh man, the fresh dill, capers, and lemon juice in the salsa compliment the salmon so well.
+I thought the salsa would be perfect to spoon on top of pan seared salmon, and man oh man, the fresh dill, capers, and lemon juice in the salsa compliment them so well.

-Next, season 4, 5-7oz salmon filets generously with salt and pepper.
+Next, season salmon filets generously with salt and pepper.
 The color of these salmon filets have not been edited at ALL.
 They are this bright and beautiful.
-That’s wild-caught Alaskan sockeye salmon for you!!
+That’s wild-caught Alaskan sockeye salmon for you!

 As I just mentioned, the total cooking time will depend on how thick your salmon filets are.
 Some filets are flat and wide, while others are tall and skinny.
 You can always put the salmon filets back into the skillet to cook a little more, but err on the side of undercooking vs overcooking.
 Overcooked salmon can be kind of chalky and let’s be real – wild-caught Alaskan salmon is pricy and not something you want butcher.
 I prefer salmon medium-rare so I cook for 2 minutes per side if my filets are wide and flat like the ones in the photo.